fhmwg/current-tags/stage2-essentials.md

 # 2. Metadata to Write   <a name="2"></a>

-This section uses the following prefixes:
+This section uses the following prefixes for XMP namespaces:

 | Prefix        | URI                                                        |
 | :------------ | :--------------------------------------------------------- |